Expressive Activity at VCU – Fall 2022

 VCU advocates for the dignity of all human beings.
 We understand that while creating an environment that supports civil dialogue, hurtful comments can be made by others.
 We are committed to creating a supportive culture for all our students while balancing First Amendment rights.

-VCU is also obligated, as a public university, to ensure a strong commitment to the First Amendment and Virginia law.
+VCU is obligated, as a public university, to ensure a strong commitment to the First Amendment and Virginia law.
 The First Amendment prohibits prior restraint on speech and taking adverse action against individuals or groups, whether affiliated with the university or not, based on the viewpoints of their speech.
 This freedom of speech also encompasses the rights of those who present differing viewpoints.

-Our Reservation and Use of Space policy clarifies how expressive activities may occur at VCU.
+The Reservation and Use of Space policy clarifies how expressive activities may occur at VCU.
 A list of Frequently Asked Questions can assist with inquiries that have been made previously, including but not limited to those pertaining to time, place, manner, costs, and major events.

 With more conversations and interactions happening in the digital environment, the university has received reports of harassment, trolling and doxing on social media.